 The defining moment came after she had been nursing a child with neonatal tetanus for a week.
 "We had to maintain him on oxygen.
 I went home to sleep.
 I got to work at 7am and [he] was dead.
 The hospital ran out of oxygen."
 Within 24 hours she had signed six death certificates.
-The final straw came when a mother who had struggled with infertility

-Sustainable system: a community medical outreach in Osun state, Nigeria
+The final straw came when a mother who had struggled with infertility Sustainable system: a community medical outreach in Osun state, Nigeria

+Biography
-Biography 1980-85 College of Medicine, University of Ibadan, Nigeria 1990-91 London School of Hygiene and Tropical Medicine, MSc in epidemiology with statistics

-1988-92 University College Hospital, Ibadan, fellow in community health and preventive medicine

-1992-94 Harvard School of Public Health, David E Bell fellowship certificate, population and development 1993 Set up Chestrad, London for many years gave birth to a baby who later died from neonatal jaundice.
+1980-85 College of Medicine.
+University of Ibadan, Nigeria 1990-91 London School of Hygiene and Tropical Medicine, MSc in epidemiology with statistics 1988-92 University College Hospital, Ibadan, fellow in community health and preventive medicine 1992-94 Harvard School of Public Health, David E Bell fellowship certificate, population and development 1993 Set up Chestrad, London 1999-2000 Harvard School of Public Health, Takemi fellowship certificate, international public health/international health 2006 Insead, certificate in advanced management for many years gave birth to a baby who later died from neonatal jaundice.